-As of June 30, 2016 and 2015, the Federated Prime Cash Obligations Fund was rated AAAm by Standard and Poor's and Aaa by Moody's Investors Service.
+As of June 30, 2017, the BlackRock Liquidity FedFund Administration Shares was rated AAAm by Standard and Poor's and Aaa by Moody's Investors Service.
+As of June 30, 2016, the Federated Prime Cash Obligations Fund was rated AAAm by Standard and Poor's and Aaa by Moody's Investors Service.